-Farmhands and maids regularly interacted with each other on farms, and such working relationships often left to Anders and Maria likely marriage. courted for around a year at Släthult before they were married.
-One can imagine the two happily dancing together in the beech grove in back of Släthult during the festive Midsummer Day celebrations.
+Farmhands and maids regularly interacted with each other on farms, and such working relationships often left to marriage.
+Anders and Maria likely courted for around a year at Släthult before they were married.
 Their courtship was signified by the two exchanging small gifts with each other, such as candy, cheese, and other types of food, as well as practical items (such as tools).
 Different types of gifts were given to signify different points of the courtship.
 Anders and Maria's engagement was formally announced in front of the inhabitants of Släthult and subsequently celebrated.